 62. Is maintaining a requirement traceability matrix crucial?

 The requirement traceability matrix tracks each requirement at every stage of the project development.
 It ensures that no phase closes before you fulfill the requirements.
-Additionally, you also avoid missing any essentials.
+Additionally, you can avoid missing any essentials.

 63. What details should a project plan include?